David Campese: Early life and rugby career

-David Campese was born on 21 October 1962, in Queanbeyan, New South Wales to Gianantonio and Joan Campese.
-His older brother Mario was born in 1959.
-Campese has two sisters, Lisa and Corrina.
-Lisa was born in 1964 and Corrina was born in 1965.
-In 1966 his family moved back to Montecchio Precalcino in northern Italy for eighteen months before moving back to Australia and settling in Queanbeyan, New South Wales.
+David Campese was born to an Italian Father Gianantonio and an Irish Mother Joan Campese on 21 October 1962 in Queanbeyan, New South Wales.
+He had two sisters, Lisa and Corrina and one brother, Mario.
+In 1966 his family moved to Montecchio Precalcino for eighteen months before moving back to Australia and resettling in Queanbeyan.

-Campese attended his local public school and high school and played rugby league from the ages of eight to sixteen for the Queanbeyan Blues.
-At age 16 he gave up all forms of rugby to play golf.
-In 1978 he won the ACT-Monaro Schoolboys golf title.
+Campese attended his local public school and Queanbeyan High School.
+He played rugby league for the Queanbeyan Blues from the age of eight to sixteen.
+At 16 he gave up all forms of rugby to play golf, winning the ACT-Monaro Schoolboys golf title in 1978.

-David Campese played his first game of rugby union for the Queanbeyan Whites in 1979 in fourth grade.
-During 1980 he was promoted to first grade.
-After two years of first-grade rugby, in 1981 Campese was promoted to the Australian under-21 squad to tour New Zealand that was beaten 37–7.
-Shortly after, Campese was selected in a 'trial match' prior to the 1981–82 Australia rugby union tour of Britain and Ireland, but did not achieve national selection.
+Campese played his first game of rugby union for the Queanbeyan Whites in 1979 in fourth grade.
+The following year he was promoted to first grade.
+In 1981 he was promoted to the Australian under-21 squad and toured New Zealand.
+Shortly after, prior to the 1981–82 Australia rugby union tour of Britain and Ireland, he was selected in a 'trial match' but did not achieve national selection.